 9. Is there potential for advancement or an increase in pay?

-You don't want to be stuck in a job where you can never advance.
-If your employer has no opportunities for raises, additional work, or bonuses, it might not be such a sweet deal over the long-term.
+You don’t want to be stuck in a job where you can never advance.
+If your employer has no opportunities for raises, additional work, bonuses, or growth opportunities, it might not be such a sweet deal over the long term.
+Consider your overall goals, and be sure to factor this into the equation.

 10. When can I expect to hear from you?